There is always lots going on at Laughton J&I - for the most up to date news please see our twitter feed.

 Just before the summer holidays Mrs Gill applied for the Tesco Bags of Help scheme to try and raise money to kit out our library, with the aim of eventually being able to run the library as a community library.
-The voting for our school runs throughout September and October at Tesco stores in Dinnington and Maltby- we really appreciate all votes as this money would make a huge difference to our school.
+The voting for our school ran throughout September and October at Tesco stores in Dinnington and Maltby- we really appreciate every vote as this money will make a huge difference to our school.

 We have added lots of information regarding online safety and how parents and carers can keep children safer online to our Safety & Safeguarding page.